 - Store of the value function

 Some of these drivers increase interest, others decrease interest.
-Referenced articles calculated what should be the base interest rate for the fiat economy and the crypto economy.
+Referenced articles calculated what should be the base interest rate for the fiat economy and for the crypto economy.
 NB – the interest which we calculated, does not match with the base interest rate in our current central banks driven economy.

 Loans have different maturities – 1 month, 3 months, 9 months, 1 year and so on.
 Usually, the loans with longer maturities have higher interest and vice versa.
-If we plot the interest rates for different maturities and the same credit quality, then we get the yield curve.
+If we plot the interest rates for different maturities and for the same credit quality, then we get the yield curve.

-The yield curves are calculated via government bonds – for the Treasuries or the German Bunds.
+The yield curves are calculated via government bonds – for the Treasuries or for the German Bunds.
 Government bonds are considered “risk-free” and they do have high liquidity.

 If we speak of specific loans, then the interest for a given maturity is calculated as follows:

 - Economy’s yield curve is taken as a basis